PhasesResearchLab/dfttk-2021/docs/source/troubleshooting.rst

 13. During the installation in Windows system, the latest fireworks package may give you some troubles

+    See troubleshooting 6.
+If peoblem persists, do the following:

     I solved the problem by installing the development version

     .. code-block:: bash